weichiyao/TowardsFullyCovariantML/README.md

 ## Authors:
 TowardsFullyCovariantML contains the codes to reproduce the experiments in the Transactions on Machine Learning Research paper (to appear) [Towards fully covariant machine learning](https://arxiv.org/abs/2301.13724).

-Some contributor names appear to the right of this GitHub page because we imported their codes from their public GitHub repository [equivariant-MLP](https://github.com/mfinzi/equivariant-MLP.git).

 ## Introduction
-This GitHub repository links to codes for the following three experiments in the paper.
+This GitHub repository provides notebooks to reproduce the following three experiments in the paper.

 ### Passive symmetry of units covariance on black-body radiation
 In this example, we generate noisy samples of electromagnetic radiation intensity $B_{\lambda}(\lambda)$